ralphrecto/ts_analyzer/README.md

 ## Tree-sitter Query Language

 The Tree-sitter query language allows you to define complex patterns to search for in your code.
 More information can be found in the [Tree-sitter documentation](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).

-## Known Limitations

-- This is a lexical analyzer, not a semantic one.
-It doesn't understand types or the semantic meaning of code.
-- The analyzer relies on pattern matching, so there might be false positives or missed matches in complex code.
-- Very large codebases might require optimizations or chunking the analysis.